 - Mix the pumpkin with the rest of the spices and sugar/jaggery.
 Add water and salt.

-- Cover the cooker with a lid and pressure cook for 7-8 minutes.
+- Cover the cooker with a lid and pressure cook for 7 to 8 minutes on medium heat.

 - Now mash the cooked and soft pumpkin with a spoon and add the garam masala and dry mango powder.